hsf-training/hsf-training-cicd-github/content/episodes/08-adding-ci-to-your-code/index.md

 ### Ways to get software

 As we saw before, GitHub pre-installs many common software packages and libraries that people might need, but often we need to install additional software.
-There are often actions we can use for this, like `actions/setup-python` to install python or `mamba-org/setup-micromamba` to install [Mamba](https://mamba.readthedocs.io) (an alternative to [Conda](https://docs.conda.io), an environment manager).
+There are often actions we can use for this, like `actions/setup-python` to install Python or `mamba-org/setup-micromamba` to install [Mamba](https://mamba.readthedocs.io) (an alternative to [Conda](https://docs.conda.io), an environment manager).
 These actions are simply repositories that contain scripts to install or perform certain actions.
 You can find more information about these actions by going to github.com/\<name-of-action\>.
 For example, for `mamba-org/setup-micromamba` you can find more information at [https://github.com/mamba-org/setup-micromamba](https://github.com/mamba-org/setup-micromamba).

 If we wanted to use Conda instead of Docker, our `build_skim` job would look like this: